ouerum/neural-FEBI/readme.md

 Note: you need to clone this repo using the --recursive flag since this repo has submodules, e.g., git clone git@github.com:ouerum/neural-FEBI.git --recursive

-please feel free to contact me for any questions by email. (ouEru@outlook.com or jiahaohe@webank.com)
+please feel free to contact me for any questions by email. (ouEru@outlook.com)

 # Neural-FEBI: Accurate Function Identification in Ethereum Virtual Machine Bytecode